CloudoLife/col-ansible_galaxy_requirements/README.md

 # Ansible Galaxy Requiremenets

-Ansible install galaxy and collection by [requirements.yml](./requirements.yml) file.
+Ansible install galaxy collection and roles by [requirements.yml](./requirements.yml) file.
 It can run with docker-compose or docker.

 ## How to run